 “An important component of a curriculum like this is to learn the language the data scientists speak and teach them a little bit about the language that we as radiologists speak so that we can have better, more effective collaborations,” Dr. Wiggins said.
 “Going through that process over several different projects was where I think I gained the best experience throughout all of this.”

 Access the Radiology: Artificial Intelligence study, "Preparing Radiologists to Lead in the Era of Artificial Intelligence: Designing and Implementing a Focused Data Science Pathway for Senior Radiology Residents."

 Media Coverage of RSNA

-In June, 487 RSNA-related news stories were tracked in the media.
-These stories had over 249 million audience impressions.
+In November, 8,119 RSNA-related news stories were tracked in the media.
+These stories had over 4 billion audience impressions.

-Visit RadiologyInfo.org, the public information website produced by RSNA and ACR, for easy-to-read patient information about the risk factors, available screening methods and treatment options for breast cancer.
+Visit RadiologyInfo.org, the public information website produced by RSNA and ACR, for easy-to-read patient information about the risks associated with coronary artery disease and available screening methods such as calcium scoring with cardiac CT.